wp-insider/simple-membership/simple-membership/readme.txt

 = TODO - 3.2.8 =
 - Added a notice in the admin interface to notify you when you keep the sandbox payment mode enabled.
 - Added a check in the authentication system to stop login request processing if the user is already logged into the site as ADMIN.
+- The payment button shortcode will now check to make sure you entered a valid button ID in the shortcode.

 = 3.2.7 =
 - Added a new option in the plugin settings so you can specify other WP user role (example: editor) to be able to use/see the plugin's admin interface.